 Full proficiency in the Swedish language is a requirement (C1-level) to take part in clinical training in Sweden.
 This is necessary for a number of reasons:

-The process of obtaining a medical license takes approximately 24 months (depending on the skills and effort of the candidate).
+The process of completing the Preparatory Program takes approximately 15 -18 months (depending on the skills and effort of the candidate).

 Residency training is approximately 60 months (5 years).